Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 Installation:
 1) Download datapack.zip and resourcepack.zip and extract both
+3) Move the folder, MC Overhaul Survivalist, from the extracted resource pack zip file into .minecraft/resourcepacks .
+4) In the main menu, navigate to Options -> Resource Packs... then select, MC Overhaul Survivalist
-2) In the world creation menu, navigate to More -> Data Packs -> Open Pack Folder which will open a temporary folder for buffering the datapack.
+5) In the world creation menu, navigate to More -> Data Packs -> Open Pack Folder which will open a temporary folder for buffering the datapack.
 Move the folder, MC Overhaul Survivalist, from the extracted datapack file into the temp folder.
+6) World can then be created.

 Important!:
 - Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
-Only use for debug purposes.
+Only used for debug purposes.

 Note:
 - Items taken from the creative inventory won't have the components stated in the features below (they must be obtained naturally)